Space requirement - medium size rooms , festival settings, large conference venues.

 Using a colourful array of yarn, string, and textures this workshop invites you to wrap a stick to visually reflect your memories, feelings, and stories of your life.
 The stick can become a natural emotional processing tool as each yarn represents an aspect of your experience or story.

 In collaboration with participants, I create a supportive environment to explore creative expression and possibilities.
 As a participant, you are invited to share the story or your stick within the group.
 In the sharing of our stories we learn of our common humanity, that we are not alone, personal connections are made, and community builds.
-This positive social engagement nourishes a kind, resilient culture, and society.
+This creative social engagement nourishes a kind, resilient culture, and society.

 Stories are shared in pairs, small groups or with all participants, depending on the size of the group.
 An exceptionally simple, accessible process that is suitable for varied abilities and ages.